Skip to main content

 New York law allows the following individuals to file a wrongful death lawsuit:

-• The decedent's spouse;
+• The decedent’s spouse

-• The decedent's children;
+• The decedent’s children

-• The decedent's parents; and
+• The decedent’s parents

-• The personal representative for the estate of the decedent.
+• The personal representative for the estate of the decedent

 Grounds for a Wrongful Death Lawsuit

-• The death of a person;
+• The death of a person

 Notice of Claim

-Statute of Limitations
+New York Statute of Limitations on Wrongful Death Lawsuits

-• Loss of support;
+• Loss of inheritance

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-Wrongful Death Laws in New York: Related Resources
+New York Wrongful Death Laws: Related Resources

 Was this helpful?